 Lavender essential oil should be in everyone’s kitchen, pantry, medicine cabinet, and first aid kit.
 Reach for it when treating bug bites, stings, cold sores, scrapes, cuts, athlete’s foot, dandruff, eczema, psoriasis, boils, abscesses, carbuncles, acne, swelling, bruises, burns, sunburn, stretch marks, and other common complaints.
 Also use when wounds are dry to help reduce scarring.
 Lavender essential oil promotes healing, reduces scarring, stimulates growth of healthy cells, relieves fluid retention, and balances the skin’s moisture content.
 It is also affordable - one fluid ounce of lavender essential goes a long way.

 Lavender essential oil is often used to treat headache pain.
-At first sign of a headache, rub a drop on the wrists, both temples, and the back of the neck (avoid eye area).
+At first sign of a headache, apply a drop on the wrists, both temples, and the back of the neck (avoid eye area).
 Drink a cup of white oak bark tea (or take an aspirin).
 Then relax in quiet, dark room while inhaling the lavender aroma.
-If nausea is present, add ginger to the tea or chew crystallized ginger pieces.
-Results are noticeable within twenty minutes.
+If nausea is present, add ginger to the herbal white oak bark tea or chew crystallized ginger pieces.
+Results are noticeable within fifteen minutes.

 This volatile oil contains more than 100 chemical compounds that help to calm the central nervous system.
 Lavender essential oil helps regulate the nervous system, regulate blood sugar levels, and regulate blood pressure.
 Use it to clear the head and relax the muscles.
 It is good for the digestive tract (lavender aids in the digestion of fats) and respiratory system.
 Use as soothing rub for arthritis and rheumatism (mix with rosemary essential oil , frankincense essential oil , and a good carrier for best results).